-Our coordinators pick-up volunteers in Vientiane every Sunday from 09:30-10:30 am only.
-The details of pickup (hotel address or airport) will be worked out prior to your arrival via email with our Coordinators.
+Our coordinators pick-up volunteers in Vientiane every Sunday from 10:00-11:00 am only.
+You will send the details of pickup (hotel address or airport) to the coordinator prior to your arrival via email.
 We only pickup on Sundays and in the morning to allow time for your volunteer orientation tour and allow you to get ready for your first full day on Monday.